Who is the clinic for?

 How can I become a patient of the clinic?

 We welcome new patients.
-You can drop in in-person, contact us directly to make an appointment, or have your family doctor refer you.
+You can contact us directly to make an appointment or have your family doctor refer you.

-We offer flexible appointment scheduling, including same-day and walk-in appointments.
+We offer flexible appointment scheduling, including same-day appointments.

 Where is the maternity clinic located?